merenlab/anvio/anvio/docs/artifacts/pn-ps-data.md

-This describes the output of %(anvi-script-calculate-pn-ps-ratio)s, which calculates the pN/pS ratio for each gene in a %(contigs-db)s.
+This describes the output of %(anvi-get-pn-ps-ratio)s, which calculates the pN/pS ratio for each gene in a %(contigs-db)s.

 {:.notice}
-See the page for %(anvi-script-calculate-pn-ps-ratio)s for an explanation of the pN/pS ratio
+See the page for %(anvi-get-pn-ps-ratio)s for an explanation of the pN/pS ratio

 This describes a directory that contains the following four files: